-- Suppose that the researcher does not have data on firms' MCs (or estimates of these MCs from production function). - We will see that, under some conditions, it is still possible to use the estimated demand and equilibrium conditions to jointly identify firms' marginal costs and the form of competition in the market. - This is the purpose of the conjectural variation approach.
+- Suppose that the researcher does not have data on firms' MCs (or estimates of these MCs from production function). - We will see that, under some conditions, it is still possible to use the estimated demand and equilibrium conditions to identify both firms' marginal costs and the form of competition. - This is the purpose of the conjectural variation approach.